-If the student's appeal is successful, the student will be conditionally reinstated to the college, but will be required to follow the committee's terms of remediation for the following semester.
-The student must satisfy all of the remediation conditions by the conclusion of the following semester unless the committee approves a different timeline.
+If the student's appeal is successful, the student will be conditionally reinstated to the college and be placed on probation.
+Students will be required to follow the committee's terms of remediation for the following semester.
+The student must satisfy all of the remediation conditions by the conclusion of that semester unless the committee approves a different timeline.
+If the student completes the semester with a Term GPA above a 2.0 then they will be removed from probation.
+Students who do not complete the semester with Term GPA of 2.0 will be dismissed for a second time.